やることが多すぎる?Tiimoが整理と実行をサポートします。

 About the Apple Design Awards

-As co-founder and CPO Melissa shares:
+As co-founder and CPO Melissa puts it:

 “We’ve always dreamed of this moment while watching WWDC together as a team.
 But it’s not just about the award, it’s about what it represents: a world where technology is truly designed with and for diverse minds and experiences.”